Plesk uses a ‘psa’ database to store all the data and values. This data can be easily retrieved at any point of time using the Mysql queries.

 mysql> show tables;

-Login to Plesk as user ‘admin’ and password from /etc/psa/.psa.shadow file.
+Login to the Plesk control panel as user admin

 Once you click “Webadmin”, phpMyAdmin will open in a new window from where you can access all the databases including the ‘psa’ database.
 Make sure pop-ups are enabled in your browser.